University-of-Delaware-IT-RCI/auto_tmpdir/README.md

 With each upgrade to Slurm a new `build-<version>` directory should be created and the build done therein.

-### Building an DEB / RPM
+### Building Packages for Distribution

-The CMake CPack module can be used to produce an DEB or RPM file.
-The default is RPM.
+The CMake CPack module can be used to produce DEB or RPM package files.
+The variant can be provided explicitly by providing a value for `CPACK_GENERATOR`; it defaults to RPM.

+#### RPM

 After CMake configuration of the build, a spec file will be present in the build directory:

 ```
 $ cmake -DSLURM_PREFIX=/usr -DCMAKE_BUILD_TYPE=Release \
-    -DAUTO_TMPDIR_ENABLE_SHARED_TMPDIR=YES \
+    -DAUTO_TMPDIR_ENABLE_SHARED_TMPDIR=On \
     -DAUTO_TMPDIR_DEFAULT_SHARED_PREFIX=/lustre/slurm \
+    -DCPACK_GENERATOR=RPM \
 	..

 $ cat auto_tmpdir.spec